ngaut/stackvm/spec.md

   "seq_no": 7,
   "type": "reasoning",
   "parameters": {
-    "explanation": "To determine the population of the capital city of the third largest neighboring country of France by area, we will follow these steps:\n1.
+    "chain_of_thoughts": "To determine the population of the capital city of the third largest neighboring country of France by area, we will follow these steps:\n1.
 Retrieve a list of France's neighboring countries sorted by area.\n2.
 Identify the third largest country from this list.\n3.
 Find the capital city of the identified country.\n4.
 Retrieve population data for the capital city.\n5.
 Extract and validate the population number.\n6.
 Format the final answer.", "dependency_analysis": "Step 2 depends on Step 1.\nStep 3 depends on Step 2.\nStep 4 depends on Step 3.\nStep 5 depends on Step 4.\nStep 6 depends on Step 5."
   }
 }